 Coupled with hotter days and lower levels of moisture in the soil, the result will be a 20 per cent increase in the number of drought declared months by 2030.

-The report also warns of a 4 to 25% increase in the number of days with very high and extreme fire danger ratings, the potential for significant increases in flooding in coastal regions due to higher sea levels, more intense weather systems, and a likely increase in the number of cyclones in the more intense categories, but a possible decrease in the total number of cyclones.
+The report also warns of a 4 to 25 per cent increase in the number of days with very high and extreme fire danger ratings, the potential for significant increases in flooding in coastal regions due to higher sea levels, more intense weather systems, and a likely increase in the number of cyclones in the more intense categories, but a possible decrease in the total number of cyclones.

 In addition the report forecasts a decrease in snow cover, reduced snow season lengths and lower peak snow depths.
 Also predicted are increased winds in most coastal areas, and an increase in water temperature of between¬† 0.6¬† to 0.9¬∫C in the southern Tasman Sea and off the north-west coast and 0.3-0.6¬∫C elsewhere.